Default an issue's due date to the assigned version's due date [Includes Patch]

 Note that, in current trunk, issues with no due date but with a target version automatically show up in the gantt chart with the same due date as the version (see r1455).

-#2 Updated by Brian Terlson over 9 years ago
+#2 Updated by Brian Terlson about 10 years ago

 Ahh, very true, very true, and due dates do change frequently. r1455 does go a long way towards fixing the problem I was hoping to fix.
 Could this same logic be applied to the calendar so the tickets show up on the calendar when they are due?
 I could potentially make a patch for that behavior, although it may be that there is a compelling reason not to do that as well, such as too many items ending on the same day causing a fat calendar...

-#3 Updated by Eric Davis over 9 years ago
+#3 Updated by Eric Davis about 10 years ago

 I sometimes wonder if my private git repository is actually public.... :)